 The old cobbled street of Via Dolorosa is of significant importance in Jerusalem.
 It is here where Jesus is said to have walked his last steps as he staggered through the city to be crucified.

-As you make your way along the processional route, it is not uncommon to see devout pilgrims carrying crosses as they follow the footsteps of their saviour.
+As you make your way along the processional route, it is not uncommon to see devout pilgrims carrying crosses as they follow the footsteps of their savior.
 Numbered plaques on the wall indicate where various notable scenes from the Bible took place.

 Look out for a rock with a handprint on it that has been surrounded by protective glass.
 It is said that Jesus touched this rock as he tried to balance himself, leaving an indentation in the stone.